mtomassoli/lexi-trees/DOC.md

         * go all the way to the *right* to get to the *rightmost* leaf *key*&#8209;before the key node.
     * *Note*:
       * if we step *left* from the *key node*, then:
-        * all the nodes we visit from that point onward will have keys smaller than the searched-for key.
+        * all the nodes we visit from that point onward will have keys smaller than (or equal to, if the keys are not unique) the searched-for key.
 * Let's add *some* of the ignored nodes:
   <img src="images/search_path_with_sibs_24678893.svg" width="100%"/>
   <img src="images/search_path_with_sibs_33407660.svg" width="100%"/>